TEHardcastle/Proton-Carbon-13-NMR-Spec/README.md

-javascript tools based on General Chemistry - Linus Pauling
+Javascript tools based on Proton and Carbon-13 NMR Spectroscopy by R. J Abraham and P. Loftus